glantucan/blog/project-docs/conventions.md

 - MUST: "Name each custom hook file following the pattern use<ComponentName or SharedHookName>.hook.js"
 - MUST: "Export a single default function named use<ComponentName or SharedHookName> that returns an object with the state and actions objects."
+- MUST: "Pass necessary arguments to the custom hook function to configure its behavior."
 - MUST: "Define a defaultState object with all the state properties and their initial values for each custom hook."
+- MUST_NOT: "Include ref definitions to reference DOM elements in custom hooks.
+If the custom hook requires access to them define them in the main component file and pass them as arguments to the custom hook."
+- MUST_NOT: "Include DOM refs in the default or returned state."
 - MUST: "Create an actions object with all the functions that update the state on each custom hook."
-- MUST: "actions will include always a setState function that accepts an object with the properties to update and a resetState function that resets the state to its default."
+- MUST: "Actions will include always a setState function that accepts an object with the properties to update and a resetState function that resets the state to its default."
 - CAN: "Manage side effects with useEffect and useCallback."
 - SHOULD: "Create reusable custom hooks for common logic of different components."
 - MUST: "Use the useCustomHook factory on hooks/useCustomHook.js to create custom hooks with the specified conventions."